Posted by Trevagh Stankard on Tue, Nov 2nd, 2021

-Numerous cybersecurity attacks are available to cyber-criminals, but some work better than others.
-Cyber-criminals prefer on specific methods based on their goals.
+Numerous cybersecurity attacks vectors are available to cyber-criminals, but some work better than others.
 For example, phishing is popular for stealing credentials, but malware works well for stealing data and providing backdoors for full control of an organization server.
-Here are some malware trends in 2020 that will likely continue to be popular in 2021.
+Here are some malware trends in 2021 that will likely continue to be popular in 2022.

 Phishing is Still the Most Common Attack

 Every year, phishing attacks increase globally.
 Phishing gives attackers several options.
 The first one is that attackers can either cast a wide net and send thousands of phishing emails in the hopes that a few fall victims to the campaign or they can create targeted messages to specific employees with high-level network access.

 Malicious attachments in a well-crafted phishing campaign will download and install malware.
 This malware could be ransomware that encrypts data forcing victims to send a payment to the attacker in exchange for decryption keys.
 It could also be trojan malware that creates backdoors to the network or installs remote access tools that provide the attacker with full control of the computer.

 Malware provides attackers with a wide range of exploit potential.
 For an attacker to steal data or extort money from a victim, usually it requires the use of malware.
 The potential with malware gives attackers a wide range of monetary gain.
 This monetary gain could be in stealing data from organizations and then selling it on darknet markets, or an attacker could silently steal data from an organization’s internal network.

 Trojan software that gives attackers remote control of a computer is also a form of malware.
 This type of malware has been responsible for large-scale compromises such as data theft, affecting social infrastructures such as power utility facilities and water plants, and spying on competitor organizations.